inspire

 “Every year we see increased demand for support from planting groups across New Zealand.
 The work these groups do is so important: they’re improving water quality, protecting land from erosion, enhancing biodiversity, and creating shared green spaces,” Seyfort says.
 “Every single native tree counts, and with Mazda’s help, the future’s looking brighter for all of us.”

-“The generous donation of vehicles helps support our mission to alleviate suffering.”
+“The generous donation of vehicles helps support our mission to alleviate human suffering in the face of emergencies.”

 Dominique Michiko Olson, SENIOR DIVISION PHILANTHROPY OFFICER, American Red Cross

 The American Red Cross responds to nearly 64,000 disasters annually across the country, including home fires, floods, and wildfires.
-“The generous donation of vehicles helps support our mission to alleviate suffering,” says Olson.
+“The generous donation of vehicles helps support our mission to alleviate human suffering in the face of emergencies,” says Olson.
 “We also appreciate the vehicles’ versatility that allows us to meet a wide range of needs, from biomedical services to disaster response.”

-Today, the partnership has expanded to include support for disaster relief and response, Holiday for Heroes, and the Red Cross Service to the Armed Forces team, which provides comfort kits and critical information to veterans experiencing homelessness.
+Today, the partnership has expanded to include support for disaster relief and response, Holidays for Heroes, and the assembly and donation of comfort kits for veterans experiencing homelessness, distributed to those in need by the Red Cross Service to the Armed Forces team.

 Keeping community at its core, Mazda is equally passionate about the positive impact sports provide.
 This includes everything from opportunities for social interaction and entertainment to identifying natural leaders and ambassadors to boosting the local economy and fostering civic pride.
 In turn, local sponsors often play a major role in supporting sports clubs.
 Such was the case for Ringwood Mazda, a family-run dealership in Melbourne, Victoria, and a long-time supporter of the AFL East Ringwood Football Club.